Pmtague/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational  databases store data in a way that is not redundant and that is easily accessible in ways that is useful.
+SQL is a language used to query the database, or ask it for data in specific formats.

 - [ ] Why do tables need a `primary key`?

+Each record needs to be uniquely identified

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A third table that contains foreign keys that reference the primary keys in the main tables.

 ## Minimum Viable Product